-B2B & Conferencing
+MICE, B2B & Conferencing

 Ostend promotes itself as a great location for MICE tourism: meaning meetings, incentives, conferencing and exhibitions.
-The Tourism authorities and city government have thrown themselves into this niche market and have established Ostend as a popular destination for business visitors to Belgium.
+The Tourism authorities and city government have thrown themselves into this niche market and have established Ostend as a very popular destination for business visitors to Belgium.

 As an historic tourist destination they have a strong case too.
 The Casino Kursaal and Wellington race course are just two of the excellent conference venues in the city.

 There are more than enough hotels to house delegates with plenty to occupy and entertain them when their work is done.

 The city government has a department dedicated to organising such events and they will do everything they can to get your business and to ensure you come back.
 Check the Ostend Convention Bureau for details or see our own MICE and B2B travel guide category.

 Festivals & Events

 With a tourist economy to support, Ostend puts on festivals throughout the year including a weekly firework display to keep visitors entertained during the main summer season.